18.104.22.168 Child support agreements (pre July 2008)

 As this agreement is for a fixed amount of $5,000 per annum, Child Support is not required to reassess the payer's liability amount annually.
 Therefore, the agreement will remain at $5,000 and the Individual will only be required to collect $5,000 per annum until the child reaches the age of 18 years.

-To meet the maintenance action test, the amount of the agreement must be equal to or greater than the annual assessed rate as calculated by Child Support.
-However, an agreement may be considered 'reasonable' providing it is within $60.00 per annum of the assessed rate.
+To meet the MAT, the amount of the agreement must be equal to or greater than the annual assessed rate as calculated by Child Support.
+However, an agreement may be considered 'reasonable' providing it is within $60 per annum of the assessed rate.

 Agreements & assessments